Random-field random surfaces

 \end{lemma}

-\begin{proof} We only prove the inequality~\eqref{eq:17431209} in the case $\eta = 0$.
-The general case can be obtained by a notational modification of the argument.
-By performing the discrete change of variables $\phi \to \phi + w$, we have the identity
+\begin{proof} We only prove the inequality~\eqref{eq:17431209} in the case $\eta = 0$; the general case can be obtained by a notational modification of the argument.
+By performing the discrete change of variable $\phi \to \phi + w$, we have the identity

 Subtracting the right and left hand sides of the identity~\eqref{eq:17301209}, and expanding the square, we obtain the identity

 Using the identity $e^y - 1 \geq y$, we obtain the estimate